 - Allow The websites in the categories can be accessed by the user. - Block The websites in the categories cannot be accessed by the user. - Ask An alert will be displayed in the browser if the user tries to access any of the websites in the category.
 The user can decide whether or not to continue. - Use the 'Logging' switch to choose whether or not attempts to access a categorized website are logged. - 8.
 Click 'OK' to save your new rule.
-The new rule will be added to the list of rules under the 'Rules' tab - Ensure that the rule is enabled using the toggle switch under the Enable Rule column for the rule to take effect. - You can disable or enable rules at any time using the switch under the 'Enable Rule' column.
+The new rule will be added to the list of rules under the 'Rules' tab - 9.
+Ensure that the rule is enabled using the toggle switch under the Enable Rule column for the rule to take effect.